 Finally, if you take medication with your meals, it may be the medication that is triggering the heart palpitations rather than the meal itself.
 In this case, you should discuss the situation with your doctor before making any changes to your medication schedule.

-Treatments for heart palpitations after meals:
+Managing heart palpitations after meals:

 Treatment for heart palpitations after eating is typically a simple elimination of problem foods.
 However, it can be difficult to maintain proper eating habits over time.
 If your heart palpitations are caused by a particular food, then you should eliminate that from your diet.
 Palpitations caused by eating large meals or eating too quickly, can be controlled by eating smaller, more frequent meals.
 Smaller, more frequent meals can also reduce the incidence bloating, gas and acid reflux.